AnuKritiW/pipeline-project-AnuKritiW/README-draft.md

 ## Features

+* Real-time System Monitor
+    * Displays live CPU, GPU, and memory usage from your developer machine, helping artists and TDs detect compute bottlenecks during rendering or heavy tasks.
+* Reference Image Viewer
+  *  Supports loading a reference image on the E-Ink display, useful for visual consistency or on-screen comparison while working.
+*  Modular Profile System (Extensible)
+   *  Designed with flexibility to support additional profiles — such as render farm status, task dashboards, or system alerts — with minimal configuration changes.
+* Automated Setup Scripts
+  * Includes install scripts (`install-mac.sh` and `install-pi.sh`) to streamline deployment.
+* Web-Based Control Panel
+  *  A lightweight Flask web app allows you to select the active display profile from any browser (currently tested with Safari).
+* Headless Operation
+   *  Set up over SSH without requiring a keyboard, mouse, or monitor for the Pi; SSH key authentication is supported.
+* Test Suite with Continuous Integration
+  *  Unit tests ensure reliability, with automatic execution via GitHub Actions.

 ## Required Hardware
 In addition to your developer machine (this project is mac-compatible so far), you would need the following:
 1. Raspberry Pi Zero 2 W